 Note: Naturally flowing streams and rivers of any width are not eligible as are watercourses of any width maintained by the Rivers Agency.
-Watercourses which have been marked as ineligible on farm maps are not regarded as sheughs and cannot be used for ecological focus area.
+Watercourses which have been marked as ineligible on farm maps are not regarded as sheughs and cannot be used for EFA.